phaserjs/phaser/README.md

 * Rectangle.aabb is a new method that will take an array of Points and return a Rectangle that matches the AABB (bounding area) of the Points (thanks @codevinsky #1199)
 * AudioSprite support is now built into the Loader and SoundManager.
 AudioSprites are like sprite sheets, only they consist of a selection of audio files and markers in a json configuration.
 You can find more details at https://github.com/tonistiigi/audiosprite (thanks @codevinsky #1205)
 * Point.parse will return a new Point object based on the x and y properties of the object given to Point.parse (thanks @codevinsky #1198)
+* Sound.fadeOut(duration) will fade the Sound to a volume of zero over the duration given.
+At the end of the fade the Sound will be stopped and Sound.onFadeComplete dispatched.
+* Sound.fadeIn(duration, loop) will start the Sound playing, or restart it if already playing, set its volume to zero and then increase the volume over the duration given until it reaches 1.
+At the end of the fade the Sound.onFadeComplete event is dispatched.

 ### Updates